Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Introduction

 According to the adiabatic theorem, suppressing diabatic errors requires control pulses to vary slowly compared to the spectral gap~\cite{born1928beweis}.
-A common rule of thumb in adiabatic qubit control is that the product of the control pulse's Rabi frequency, $\Omega$, and its duration, $t_f$, should exceed $2\pi$ in order to substantially suppress diabatic errors~\footnote{In this work, we seek pulses with integrated power of $4\pi$~\cite{malekakhlagh2024enhanced}.}.
-Although increasing $\Omega t_f$ indefinitely can, in principle, eliminate diabatic errors, practical limitations on time and energy necessitate educated pulse engineering.
+In adiabatic qubit control, increasing the pulse area---the product of the Rabi frequency and pulse duration---increases the spectral gap and, therefore, reduces the error.
+Specifically, In this work, we seek pulses with an integrated power of $4\pi$~\cite{malekakhlagh2024enhanced}.
+However, practical limitations necessitate advanced pulse-engineering methods to achieve optimal performance under realistically attainable pulse areas.
 Squared trigonometric, hyperbolic, and smooth polynomial pulses are known to effectively minimize diabatic errors~\cite{moller2007geometric,vitanov2017stimulated}.
 Other methods for reducing diabatic errors include parallel-transported eigenvalues~\cite{guerin2002optimization}, superadiabatic states~\cite{lim1991superadiabatic}, and inertial pulses~\cite{turyansky2024inertial,dann2021inertial}.
-A widely used acceleration technique called shortcut-to-adiabaticity~\cite{del2013shortcuts} (STA) involves engineering counter-diabatic driving forces, which suppress diabatic transitions during the evolution~\cite{berry2009transitionless}.
+A widely used acceleration technique called shortcut-to-adiabaticity (STA)~\cite{del2013shortcuts} involves engineering counter-diabatic driving forces that suppress diabatic transitions during the evolution~\cite{berry2009transitionless}.
 While exact STA can eliminate diabatic errors altogether, its construction requires knowledge of all eigenstates and their derivatives~\cite{kolodrubetz2017geometry}.
-When the latter are known, STA is extremely powerful~\footnote{A widely used related method is derivative removal by adiabatic gate (DRAG) for reducing leakage in superconducting qubits.}.However, in large systems, which are required for AQC, the eigenstates are generally unknown.
+When the latter are known, STA is extremely powerful~\cite{motzoi2009simple,chen2010shortcut,setiawan2021analytic,setiawan2023fast}.
+However, in large systems, which are required for AQC, the eigenstates are generally unknown.
 In such cases, one can either use approximate STA solutions~\cite{takahashi2024shortcuts,finvzgar2025counterdiabatic,morawetz2025universal} or resort to alternative methods.